holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The [exports](https://linux.die.net/man/5/exports) man page has all the details (and some examples) you need, but I will cover some options here.

-In the below example `/dir/you/want/to/export` is the directory (and sub directories) that you want to share, this could also be an entire volume, but keeping these as small as possible is a good start.
+In the below example `/dir/you/want/to/export` is the directory (and sub directories) that you want to share.
+These could also be an entire volume, but keeping things as small as possible is a good start.

 {title="/etc/exports", linenos=off, lang=Bash}
     </dir/you/want/to/export>   machine1(option1,optionn) machine2(option1,optionn) machinen(option1,optionn)

-`machine1`, `machine2`, `machinen` are the machines that you want to have access to the spescified exported share.
+`machine1`, `machine2`, `machinen` are the machines that you want to have access to the specified exported share.
 These can be specified as their DNS names or IP addresses, using IP addresses can be a little more secure and reliable than using DNS addresses.
 If using DNS, make sure the names are fully qualified domain names.

 Some of the more important options are:

 * `ro`: The client will not be able to write to the exported share (this is the default), and I do not use `rw` which allows the client to also write.
-* `root_squash`: This prevents remote root users that are connected from also having root privileges, assigning them the user ID of the `nfsnobody`, thus effectively "squashing" the power of the remote user to the lowest privileges possible on the server.
-Or even better, use `all_squash`.
+* `root_squash`: This prevents remote root users who are connected from also having root privileges, assigning them the user ID of the `nfsnobody`, thus effectively "squashing" the power of the remote user to the lowest privileges possible on the server.
+Even better, use `all_squash`.
 * From 1.1.0 of `nfs-utils` onwards, `no_subtree_check` is a default. `subtree_check` was the previous default, which would cause a routine to verify that files requested by the client were in the appropriate part of the volume.
 The `subtree_check` caused more issues than it solved.
 * `fsid`: is used to specify the file system that is exported, this could be a UUID, or the device number.
 NFSv4 clients have the ability to see all of the exports served by the NFSv4 server as a single file system.
 This is called the NFSv4 pseudo-file system.
 This pseudo-file system is identified as a [single, real file system](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-nfs-server-config-exports.html#id3077674), identified at export with the `fsid=0` option.
 * `anonuid` and `anongid` explicitly set the uid and gid of the anonymous account.
 This option makes all requests look like they come from a specific user.
 By default the uid and gid of 65534 is used by exportfs for squashed access.
 These two options allow us to override the uid and gid values.

-The following is one of the configs I have used on several occasions:
+Following is one of the configs I have used on several occasions:

 {title="/etc/exports", linenos=off, lang=Bash}
     # Allow read only access to all hosts within subnet to the /dir/you/want/to/export directory
     # as user nfsnobody.
     </dir/you/want/to/export>   10.10.0.0/24(ro,fsid=0,sync,root_squash,no_subtree_check,anonuid=65534,anongid=65534)

-Then on top of this sort of configuration, you need to make sure that the local server mounts are as restrictive as we set-up in the ["Lock Down the Mounting of Partitions"](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section, and also the file permissions for other, at the exported level recursively, are as restrictive as practical for you.
-Now we are starting to achieve a little defence in depth.
+In addition to this sort of configuration, you need to make sure that the local server mounts are as restrictive as we set up in the ["Lock Down the Mounting of Partitions"](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section.
+The file permissions for other, at the exported level recursively, should also be as restrictive as practical for you.
+Now we start to achieve a little defence in depth.

-Now if you have been following along with the NFS configuration because you are working on a file server rather than a web server, lets just take this a little further with some changes to `/etc/hosts.deny` and `/etc/hosts.allow`.
+If you have been following along with the NFS configuration, because you are working on a file server rather than a web server, let's take this further with some changes to `/etc/hosts.deny` and `/etc/hosts.allow`.
-The access control language used in these two files is the same as each other, just that `hosts.deny` is consulted for which entities to deny to which services, and `hosts.allow` for which to allow for the same.
+The access control language used in these two files is the same as each other, just that `hosts.deny` is consulted to deny access to services, and `hosts.allow` defines allows for the same.

 Each line of these two files specifies (in the simplest form) a single service or process and a set of hosts in numeric form (not DNS).
-In the more complex forms, _daemon@host_ and _user@host_.
+In the more complex forms, you'll see _daemon@host_ and _user@host_.

 You can add `ALL:ALL` to your `hosts.deny`, but if you install a new service that uses these files, then you will be left wondering why it is not working.
 I prefer to be more explicit, but it is up to you.